We use cookies for analytics to improve your experience. Privacy Policy

 Our Middle East hub — where UAE onshore law, DIFC common law, and the region's most dynamic commercial ecosystem converge in one practice.

 Dubai is GSDA's Middle East hub, and for good reason: this is where the deals happen.
 The emirate's dual legal system — UAE onshore civil law alongside the DIFC common-law framework — demands counsel who operate fluently in both.
 Most firms here are strong in one system and weak in the other.
-Our Dubai lawyers are qualified in both, and they use both daily.
+Our Dubai legal consultants are qualified in both, and they use both daily.
 When a construction arbitration involves a DIFC-registered developer and an onshore contractor, or when an M&A deal requires simultaneous DIFC Courts and Dubai Courts enforcement, our team handles the jurisdictional complexity that makes other firms hesitate.

 Dubai's D33 agenda targets doubling GDP by 2033.
 That ambition is not aspirational — it is backed by real capital, real projects, and real regulatory reform.
 Our Dubai practice covers the full cycle: structuring the investment vehicle, negotiating the construction contract, advising on RERA compliance for real estate, managing the FIDIC claim when the project runs late, and running the DIAC arbitration when settlement fails.
 For European companies entering the Gulf through Dubai, our Paris headquarters provides the home-jurisdiction support.
 For Gulf entities investing in Europe, the same corridor works in reverse.
 No other firm in this market offers that integrated capability at partner level.